THANKS TO EVERYONE WHO HELPED MAKE THIS YEAR'S

 Wait, wait... it's

 Homes with Hope is a Westport-based grassroots response to the tragedy of homelessness.
 With a caring, professional staff and the help of more than 400 volunteers, they assist people who have lost their ability to lead normal lives.
-Each night, over 85 people find shelter or housing in one of Homes with Hope’s facilities.
-To learn more about Homes with Hope’s programs and services for the homeless and those at-risk of homelessness visit: www.hwhct.org.
+Each night, approximately 100 people find shelter or housing in one of Homes with Hope’s facilities.
+To learn more about Homes with Hope’s programs and services for the homeless and those at-risk of homelessness visit their website at www.hwhct.org.

 Westport, CT – September 15, 2014– The Connecticut Health & Educational Facilities Authority, also known as CHEFA, has awarded $2,500,000 in grants to 56 Connecticut nonprofits including two Westport agencies, Homes with Hope, Inc. and Positive Directions that in combination received over $26,000.
 These grants will be used for Homes with Hope’s emergency shelter for homeless mothers and their children, the Bacharach Community, Positive Direction’s will be used for behavioral health counseling to residents at Hales Court, a Westport Housing Authority neighborhood in cooperation with the Housing Authority, Homes with Hope and the Westport Department of Human Services.

 This year’s grants were awarded by Jeanette Weldon, Managing Director at CHEFA, at a gathering of the 15 recipients from Greater Fairfield County.
 Also in attendance at the event held at the Fairfield County Community Foundation in Norwalk, were state legislators and local press.
 The focus of this year’s grant program is the support of basic human needs programs in the areas of Food and Food Insecurity, Shelter Services and Homeless Prevention, and Health and Behavioral & Mental Health Programs.